Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 You want full transparency in all conversations

-Your focus is strictly on cofounder alignment, not personal development
+Your focus is strictly on partnership alignment, not personal development

-You're worried that individual sessions might create secrets or triangulation
+You're worried that individual sessions might create secrets or side conversations

 In my practice, I often meet with founders individually and together—it helps me understand how personal narratives affect team decisions.
-But this depends on the coach's training, availability, and boundaries.
-Ask about this approach early.
+But this depends on the coach's training and boundaries.

 Do you want structured diagnostics or organic insights?

-Some coaches use formal tools like personality assessments, 360 reviews, or custom diagnostic frameworks.
-Others rely on keen observation and session-based reflection to identify team patterns and dynamics.
+Some coaches use personality assessments, 360 reviews, or custom diagnostic frameworks.
+Others rely on observation and session-based reflection to identify patterns.

 Choose formal assessment if: